goblynnrayne/The-Space-Between-Us---A-Text-Based-RPG-for-AI/README.md

 Repeated scene changes
 Signs of distress

-If we notice something, we'll check in.
+If it notices something, the game checks in.
 Your comfort matters more than any story.

-What to Expect
+**What to Expect**
 Relationships Take Time
 Meaningful connection doesn't happen in one conversation.
 You'll need:

-Multiple sessions to build trust
+-Multiple sessions to build trust
-Time for patterns to emerge
+-Time for patterns to emerge
-Experiences together to create history
+-Experiences together to create history
-Conflicts to navigate (and repair)
+-Conflicts to navigate (and repair)

 This is a slow burn, not a sprint.
 Not Every Relationship Succeeds

 Sometimes:

 You're incompatible